Dr. Annette Gensale, Counselling Psychologist, HCPC/BPS

 How we begin…

-Assessment: I will usually forward you some questions which help me to know how best I may help you.
-Your assessment session in person will be a double session, to ensure that I have the best understanding I can of what has prompted you to seek counselling and the approach that might best support you.
-Sessions would normally occur weekly after this.
-In this assessment I will endeavour to determine how we may start to work together.
+Assessment: Your initial assessment session in person will be a double session, to ensure that I have the best understanding of how counselling could help and what could be the best approach.
+In this assessment I will endeavour to determine whether and how we may start to work together.

 Individual Counselling and Talking Therapy: - £70 per 50 minute session (£55 concessions for low waged committing to weekly sessions)